 How to adjust your calorie intake to keep you on track

-After a couple of weeks of tracking your weight you should have a good idea of whether you’re on track or not and can then make a decision about what you need to do, if anything.
+After a couple of weeks of tracking your weight, you should have a good idea of whether you’re on track or not and can then make a decision about what you need to do if anything.
 If you’re gaining weight too quickly then remove 25g of carbs (100kcals) and if you’re gaining weight too slowly then add 25g of carbs (100kcals).
 Then all you need to do is track your weight again for 2 weeks to see if it fixes the problem.

 If it does, great!
 If not, then do it again.
 It shouldn’t take too long until you find your sweet spot and are consistently gaining 0.5 – 1 lbs per week.

 It’s worth noting that you can expect to gain muscle and fat at a ratio of 1:1, so for every pound of muscle you gain, you’ll gain the same in fat.
 This is completely normal and to be expected.
-If you can gain fat slower than this then power to you but for most people this is what can be expected.
-Again, this emphasise the benefit of being lean before you start.
+If you can gain fat slower than this then power to you but for most people, this is what can be expected.
+Again, this emphasises the benefit of being lean before you start.